-Dosage recommendation: 700–900 RAE for women and men, respectively
+Dosage recommendation: 700–900 retinol activity equivalents for women and men, respectively

 4. Vitamin E

-Vitamin E doubles as both a fat-soluble vitamin and powerful antioxidant, helping to fight free radicals and prevent oxidative damage to the cells.
+Vitamin E doubles as both a fat-soluble vitamin and powerful antioxidant that helps fight free radicals and prevent oxidative damage to the cells.
 As one of the top immune-boosting vitamins, studies show that supplementation with vitamin E could enhance immune function, boost the production of white blood cells and increase resistance against infection.

 Dosage recommendation: 15 milligrams